-If the mouthwash in question is specifically for preventing cavities, for example, it likely has a mineralizing agent in it, such as fluoride.
-“Topical fluoride use in this way is known to improve the micro-hardness of the enamel, which makes it stronger and more resistant to decay,” says Joyce Kahng, DDS, a dentist in California.
+If the gum-friendly mouthwash in question is specifically for preventing cavities, for example, it likely has a mineralizing agent in it, such as fluoride.
+“Topical fluoride use in this way is known to improve the micro-hardness of the enamel, which makes it stronger and more resistant to decay,” says Joyce Kahng, DDS a dentist in California.

 If the mouthwash is for gum disease or gingival inflammation, you want more of an antimicrobial-based mouthwash for your gums.
 In general, the best mouthwash for gums will have antimicrobial ingredients, like chlorhexidine, chlorine dioxide, cetylpyridinium chloride.